grafana/grafana/docs/sources/administration/plugin-management/index.md

 Data source plugins communicate with external sources of data and return the data in a format that Grafana understands.
 By adding a data source plugin, you can immediately use the data in any of your existing dashboards.

-Use data source plugins when you want to import data from external or third-party systems.
+Use data source plugins when you want to query data from external or third-party systems.

 ## App plugins